amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-create-facebook-lead-generation-ads.md

 After filling out five simple fields, users become leads.
 That’s how Pure Barre makes the Facebook lead generation process nice and easy.

+<a name="direction"></a>

 ## Lead Your Customers in the Right Direction

 What are Facebook lead ads?
 They’re a perfect opportunity to increase conversions and attract Facebook users without directing them to your website or landing page.

 Use best practices, get inspired by examples, and create your own set of lead ads!

-And don’t forget that you can also test [Softcube artificial intelligence](http://softcube.com) for your Facebook video advertising.
+And don’t forget that you can also test [Softcube artificial intelligence](https://softcube.com) for your Facebook video advertising.